-When a girl doesn’t know what to order at a bar she will generally default to a handful of drink choices, one of them being the Sex on the Beach.
-Lately I’ve been feeling the same way about writing, so I’m defaulting to a default cocktail.
-This is a simple, but effective, cocktail that seems to please the sugar junky masses.
-This drink has many variations, but for the most part the variations are related.
-When properly made, the Sex on the Beach is a descent drink (i.e. better than a Screwdriver), and few bartenders actually screw it up, so it is consistent at least.
-Also, when the stagette party walks up to the bar, whipping up a dozen Sex on the Beaches is an easy task.
+What is a simple, pleasing, fruity cocktail?
+The Sex on the Beach fits that description.
+This is a simple, but effective, cocktail that seems to please the masses.
+This drink has many variations, but for the most part, the variations are related.
+When properly made, the Sex on the Beach is a decent drink (i.e. way better than a Screwdriver), and few bartenders actually screw it up, so it is generally consistent from bar to bar.
+Also, when the bachelorette party bus unloads in front of your bar, whipping up a dozen Sex on the Beaches is an easy task.

-The Sex on the Beach cocktail isn’t a classic drink, nor is it a particularity great drink, but it has good marketing.
-Sex sells, and even though almost every new cocktail, created by some inept bartender, is labeled with sexual innuendo, the name Sex on the Beach is subtle but obvious.
+The Sex on the Beach cocktail isn’t a classic drink but it has good marketing.
+Sex sells, and even though almost every new cocktail, created by some inept bartender, is labelled with sexual innuendo, the name Sex on the Beach is subtle but obvious.
 Even church going old ladies are not offended by the name.
 It’s whimsical.

-Behind the bar this is one drink that never ever bothered me to make, even a dozen at a time.
+Behind the bar, this is one drink that never ever bothered me to make, even a dozen at a time.
 It is very simple to make and the customers always seemed happy with their choice.
 The main amusement for me came when girls order a Sex on the Beach for the first time.
-For some reason people think the word “sex” is forbidden, or something, and they say it quietly under their breath.
-Then they turn bright read when I repeat their order back to them really loudly.
-The non-amusing part is when a 50 year old cougar orders a Sex on the Breach, and stares at you while licking its lips.
-As a bartender you take the good with the bad.
+For some reason, people think the word “sex” is forbidden, or something and they say it quietly under their breath.
+Then they turn bright red when I repeat their order back to them really loudly.
+The non-amusing part is when a 50-year-old cougar orders a Sex on the Beach, and stares at you while licking its lips.
+As a bartender, you take the good with the bad.

 My general advice is to stick with the original.
-If using Chambord makes your manager turn red and scream, try using something like Bols Raspberry liqueur.
-In this drink it is close enough and it will give your Sex on the Beach a little more flavour.
+If using Chambord makes your manager turn red and scream because of the price, try using something like Bols Raspberry liqueur.
+In this drink, it is close enough and it will give your Sex on the Beach a little more flavour.